PoCInnovation/Workshops/software/24.Git_GitHub/GitHub/README.md

 > Instead of organizing the content manually, you can use templates for [issues](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository) and [PRs](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/creating-a-pull-request-template-for-your-repository).
 It's really useful to let contributors know what information maintainers need and keep a common structure between contributions.
 You can find some great examples for different types of issues in [our Open-Source project template](https://github.com/PoCInnovation/open-source-project-template/tree/main/.github/ISSUE_TEMPLATE) as long as [one for Pull Requests](https://github.com/PoCInnovation/open-source-project-template/blob/main/.github/pull_request_template.md).

+> Several options are available when merging a PR.
+Here's a [Comparison of Merging Strategies in GitHub](https://elliotchance.medium.com/comparison-of-merging-strategies-in-github-2f948c3b8fdc) filling with information to let you choose according to your needs.

 ### :heavy_check_mark: **Validation**:
 Try to make it as complete as possible, then take a look at the expected results:
 <details>